globallyunique/beyond-data-mesh/beyond-data-mesh.md

 # Appendix

- TODO: decide if this material is needed.
+ TODO: decide if this material is needed and so should be completed.

 ## Full Architecture Example

- TODO: consider adding this or a variation on it as an example of a full architecture for a domain.
+ Consider adding this or a variation on it as an example of a full architecture for a domain.

 ![clin-ops-arch](./images/clin-ops-architecture.png)